Video Tutorial 6:16

 Salesforce file size limit is 25MB per file uploaded as a file attachment, and 2GB per file uploaded as a feed attachment.
 For more on Salesforce limits, please click here.

-FormAssembly has a limit of 35MB per response. *Enterprise Users can request that this limit be increased or decreased.
+FormAssembly has a limit of 35MB per response. *Enterprise Users have a limit of 30MB but can request that this limit be increased or decreased.

 Currently, Salesforce is discouraging the use of file uploads as file attachments, and encouraging the use of file uploads as feed attachments.
 Given that FormAssembly currently has a larger upload limit than Salesforce's file attachment limit, we also recommend using feed attachments as opposed to file attachments, particularly if you will be working with larger sized files.